-This post is a quick and easy tutorial on how to navigate the London Underground (a.k.a. the Tube), including hours of operation as well as info on tickets, transfers, and other helpful tips.
+This post is a quick and easy tutorial on how to navigate the London Underground (a.k.a. the Tube), including hours of operation as well as info on Oyster Cards, transfers, and other helpful tips.

 - The Tube Map

 Similar to the New York Subway or the Paris Metro, the London Underground is London's series of (largely) underground trains that run a regular service throughout the city.

 Since the trains underground run through a series of tunnels, many people (Londoners and visitors alike!) refer to it as the "tube."

 Despite this name, a lot of the London Underground network is above ground when you travel, particularly outside of central London.

 The London Underground has 11 lines that serve Greater London, intersecting with each other in the centre of town.